 Another way to make money in the pet care industry is through ecommerce.
 Many people launch stores with software like Shopify to sell pet products and accessories.
 They might also sell on marketplaces, including Amazon and eBay, or social media, such as Instagram.

-The Best Pet, Cat, and Dog Affiliate Programs
+The Best Cat, Dog, and Pet Affiliate Programs

-Let’s review the best pet affiliate programs for dogs, cats, and other common household animals.
+Let’s review the best pet affiliate programs for dogs, cats, and other common animals.
 Many of the programs on this list are available on the top affiliate networks.
 These programs and networks are excellent for bloggers, YouTubers, beginners, and experienced marketers.
 A company might not mention an affiliate program on its website but may have one.
 Merchants typically link to their affiliate programs in their website menus and footers, and some offer programs on multiple networks.
+Finally, Amazon, eBay, Walmart, Target, Costco, and many other retailers sell pet products and have affiliate programs.

 - BarkBox – $18